 - 1. To be able to enable BGP, create at least one neighbor on the Neighbor page. - 2.
 On the Global page, enable BGP.
-Click the toggle switch.

 The toggle switch turns amber and the BGP System section becomes editable.

 AS number: Enter the Autonomous System Number (ASN) of your system.